 Furthermore, when we don’t recycle, the demand for natural resources needed to create new products increases.
 The Global Recycling Foundation noted that in 2017, we used a year's worth of these resources in only seven months, and if this trend continues we will eventually run out of these precious resources.

 Fortunately, with environmental issues becoming an increasing concern across the globe, many people are already motivated to do the right thing for the planet.
-A Futerra survey found that 96 percent of people feel that their own actions, whether donating, recycling, or buying ethically, can make a positive difference.
-Given this information, businesses and individuals have an excellent opportunity to prioritize recycling education to improve recycling rates and overall sustainability practices.
+A recent survey found 59% of people said they feel better about their waste habits when they purchase something made from recyclable materials and three in five respondents said they always try to make a conscious effort to repurpose or upcycle items.
+Businesses and individuals have an excellent opportunity to prioritize recycling education to improve recycling rates and overall sustainability practices.
 To get started, begin your recycling education below by familiarizing yourself with the following facts.
-And, don’t hesitate to reach out to one of our representatives should you or your business need more expertise around how to better manage your waste and recycling, sustainably.
+And, don’t hesitate to reach out should you or your business need more expertise around how to better manage your waste and recycling, sustainably.

 1. Recycling cardboard only takes 75% of the energy required to make new cardboard